SeattleDave.com

 Seattle with Kids in January

-Seattle is very manageable with kids in January if you plan around indoor stops and short outdoor bursts.
+Seattle is very manageable with kids in January if you build the day around indoor stops and short outdoor bursts.
+The best family strategy is to stay central, keep meals casual, and avoid overloading the day with wet walks.

-- MoPOP: Better for older kids and teens, especially those interested in music, movies, games, or pop culture.
+• MoPOP: Good for older kids and teens interested in music, movies, games, sci-fi, and pop culture.

-- Ferry ride: Bainbridge is the best choice.
-The ferry itself is the activity, and Winslow is easy on the other side.
+• Ferry ride: Bainbridge is the easiest option.
+The ferry itself is the activity, and Winslow is simple on the other side.

-- Food stops: Pike Place Market, Uwajimaya in the Chinatown-International District, and casual Capitol Hill or Ballard restaurants work well with kids.
+• Indoor food stops: Pike Place Market, Uwajimaya, food halls, bakeries, ramen shops, and casual Capitol Hill or Ballard restaurants work well with kids.

 How Many Days Do You Need in Seattle in January?